springernature/frontend-playbook/practices/semver.md

 When a piece of software under heavy development many major/minor releases may happen in quick succession, so your version might start to look like 23.2.0 or 3.34.1.
 THAT’S OKAY!
 If that’s a true representation of what has happened in the code, then it’s appropriate that the version number reflects that.

-What would be more of a worry is if your version looked like 2.1.45 - did you really release 45 patches/bug fixes in a row without adding any new features?
+What _might_ be a worry is if your version looked like 2.1.45 - did you really release 45 patches/bug fixes in a row without adding any new features?

 ## Find out more:
 Canonical source of info: http://semver.org/